 Retirement savings contributions credit.
-Retirement plan participants (including self-employed individuals) who make contributions to their plan may qualify for the retirement savings contributions credit.
+The retirement savings contribution credit, originally set to terminate after December 31, 2006, was made permanent in the PPA.
+Under the Act, retirement plan participants (including self-employed individuals) who make contributions to their plan may qualify for the retirement savings contributions credit.
 The amount of the credit is based on the contributions participants make and their credit rate.
 The maximum contribution eligible for the credit is \$2,000.
 The credit rate can be as low as 10% or as high as 50%, depending on the participant's adjusted gross income.
 The credit also depends on the participant's filing status.
 Form 8880, Credit for Qualified Retirement Savings Contributions, and the instructions explain how to claim the credit.
+In addition, the income limits for the credit are subject to indexing for inflation.